Amanda Blanc: Career

+Honours and awards

-Amanda Blanc was named Woman of Achievement in 2008 by Women in the City.
+Blanc was named Woman of Achievement in 2008 by Women in the City.
 The award recognises senior level women who actively promote and encourage the progress of women above and beyond their everyday job.

 Blanc was also featured in Yahoo!
-Finance's 2019 HERoes Women Role Model Executives list due to her efforts to drive gender equality in the workplace, and in Forbes' 2021 Power Women list, which showcases the world's 100 most influential women.
+Finance's 2019 HERoes Women Role Model Executives list due to her efforts to drive gender equality in the workplace, and in Forbes' 2021 and 2023 Power Women list, which showcases the world's 100 most influential women.

 In 2022, she was named Insurance Personality of the Year at The British Insurance Awards and was recognised as one of the 100 Most Influential Women in Finance by Financial News.
-Most recently she has been named in the Financial Times' 25 most influential women of 2022.
+She has also been named in the Financial Times' 25 most influential women of 2022.
+The Sunday Times chose Amanda as their business person of the year in January 2023.

+Blanc was ranked 33rd on Fortune's list of Most Powerful Women in 2023.

+She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to business, gender equality and net-zero.

 Personal life

-Blanc lives in Hampshire and is married with two daughters.

-She is interested in cycling and is a supporter of Welsh Rugby.
-She has a large collection of shoes, which have their own Twitter account.
-Blanc is an accomplished piano player and when growing up her ambition was to be a professional musician.
+Blanc is married with two daughters.
+She is an accomplished piano player and when growing up her ambition was to be a professional musician.

+Blanc was a guest on the long running BBC Radio 4 series Desert Island Discs, hosted by Lauren Laverne in March 2023.
+She also represents Aviva as WWF's lead strategic partner in the insurance and pensions sector in both the UK and Canada.